Festival of Friends: 2017–Present

 In October 2016, organizers announced that the festival would move back to Gage Park starting in 2017.
 In a statement, organizers explained that "the Festival of Friends was forced to move to Ancaster for a myriad of reasons – including unresponsive leadership at city hall, as well as issues of access in Gage Park.
 In the past few months, changes at city hall have made it possible for the Festival of Friends to negotiate solutions to many of the concerns that necessitated our exit."

 Many festival-goers welcomed the return and felt the Ancaster location was too out-of-the way.
 For his part, Lieberman admitted that Ancaster was "never where the festival was supposed to be."
-Lieberman quit as festival director in 2016, with longtime board member Robert Rakoczy taking over the reigns as General Manager in 2017.
+Lieberman quit as festival director in 2016, with longtime board member Robert Rakoczy taking over the reins as General Manager in 2017.
 Due to the coronavirus the festival was cancelled in 2020.